civol/HDLRuby/README.md

 end
 ```

-It is also possible to extend locally a system instance using the same methods.
+It is also possible to extend locally an instance using the same methods.
 For example, with the following code, only instance `dff0` will respond to
 method `interface_size`: